H.P. Nielsen: Alameda Electric Light

 In 1901, Nielsen left the Fire Department to become the first engineer at the Alameda Electric Light Plant.
 Alameda Municipal Power is the oldest municipal electrical utility west of the Mississippi, and from 1887 until 1902 provided Alameda with electric street lights.
 In 1902, the Alameda Electric Light Plant sub-station also began to offer electrical power to homes and businesses.

 Automobile repairman

 Nielsen repaired automobiles as proprietor of the Encinal Garage in Alameda.
-In 1909 Nielsen was also issued a permit for him to build a $600 machine shop building behind his home at 2254 Santa Clara Avenue.
+In 1909 Nielsen was also issued a permit for him to build a $600 machine shop building behind his home at 2254 Santa Clara Avenue, known as the House of Aeon.

 Even as Nielsen was working on flying machines in his backyard shop, his Encinal garage reportedly hired "a couple of men" to assist with the motor line during the busy spring season of 1910.

 In 1912, the city of Alameda awarded Nielsen a contract for construction of a tractor to pull the Fire Station No. 1 hook-and-ladder truck.
 The contract for $800 specified that the tractor would be equipped with pneumatic front tires and a 35-horsepower Toledo engine, and guaranteed to draw the truck at 20 miles per hour.
 Further, the engine had to detachable, with the ability to hitch the truck to horses within five minutes.